 Land stewardship in King County

-As of 2010, owners of one-third of the land zoned Rural and Agriculture demonstrate stewardship with a farm plan, forest plan and/or enrollment in conservation incentive programs.
+As of 2014, owners of one-third of the land zoned Rural and Agriculture demonstrate stewardship with a farm plan, forest plan, rural stewardship plan and/or enrollment in conservation incentive programs.

 As a landowner in King County, you are the best steward of your land and its natural resources.
 To help you manage your land, King County offers four "tracks" to help you carry out a range of development activities including building or remodeling a house, farming or raising livestock, or managing forestland or other natural resources.
 These four tracks include farm planning, forest planning, rural stewardship planning, and the standard development regulations.